Nick-2003/CPSC-210-Project/README.md

 ## *Student Number: 45695970*

 ### Description
-This project is intended to be used as a management system for shopkeepers and cashiers to keep track of items in a convenience store.
+This project is intended to be used as an inventory system for shopkeepers and cashiers to keep track of items in a convenience store.
 It will contain most of the general operations to allow the system to function, such as creating a receipt, keep track of the availability of items, search for specific items, and so on.